-Pelvic floor therapy has been shown to be clinically-effective and cost-effective.
+Pelvic floor therapy has been shown as both clinically and cost-effective.

-And, with occupational therapy’s holistic approach to care, we ideally equipped to provide pelvic floor therapy and pelvic health supports.
+And, considering the holistic nature of occupational therapy, ideally we are equipped to provide pelvic floor therapy and pelvic health supports.

 But, we need more occupational therapy (and physical therapy!) professionals to pursue careers in pelvic health.
-In this post, we’ll provide a simple checklist to providing pelvic floor therapy.
-Then, I’ll interview Lindsey Vestal, a pioneer in pelvic health OT, about the different stages the journey.
+In this post, we’ll provide a simple checklist for those interested in the pelvic floor therapy specialty.
+Then, we’ll run through a Q&A with Lindsey Vestal, a pioneer in pelvic health OT, where she discusses her own professional journey and shares her advice on navigating all the different stages.

 Basic steps to becoming a pelvic floor therapist